ngric/goborg/README.md

     * Defer
         * defers the execution of a function until the surrounding function returns
 5. Semantics
+    * Statically scoped
+    * Garbage is handled automatically by the runtime
 6. Desirable Language Characteristics
     * Security - Go has garbage collection